lucasllabanca/html-css-js-pokedex/README.md

-# html-css-js-pokedex
+# First Generation Pokédex

-First Generation Pokédex using HTML5, CSS3 and JavaScript, consuming data from PokéAPI
+This project implements the first generation Pokémon listing (1 ~ 151) using raw HTML5, CSS3 and JavaScript, consuming data from the [RESTful Pokémon API](https://pokeapi.co/)